Term deposits can be useful when you want to be certain about the interest you'll earn.

-Term deposits let you invest for a set amount of time and get a fixed interest rate.
-They can be useful when saving for bigger items like a car, or investing when you want to be certain about the interest you'll earn.
+Term deposits are a way to invest your money in a bank account held with an authorised deposit-taking institution (ADI), for a set amount of time and get a fixed interest rate.
+They can be useful when saving for bigger items like a car or investing when you want to be certain about the interest you'll earn.

 If you want to save but might need quick access to your money, a savings account could be better.